mdg/profig/README.md

 * Create a system group called ur_app_group
 * Create a system user called ur_app_user
 * Create the /var/lib/ur_app directory and set it to be owned by the ur_app_user and ur_app_group with 0755 permissions
-* Install the ruby, rubygems & erlang debian packages
+* Install the ruby, rubygems, python, python-pip & mongodb debian packages
+* Install the tornado & pymongo python eggs

 Each of these items will be handled in the order they appear in the file.
 If an item is already in the correct state, nothing will be done.